States with the Biggest Health Improvements During COVID-19

 - Influenza Activity Level: Full Weight (~5.00 Points)

-Sources: Data used to create this ranking were collected from the U.S. Census Bureau, The COVID Tracking Project and COVID19-projections.com.
+Sources: Data used to create this ranking were collected from the U.S. Census Bureau, Centers for Disease Control and Prevention, The COVID Tracking Project and COVID19-projections.com.

 Video and Audio Files for News Use: